mtakane/rht-labs.github.io/_docs/index.md

 (relevant stuff, but not core to our model)

 -   [The Product Mindset](product-mindset.html) - how we use the product mentality to grow our business
+-   [The Open Practice Library](opl.html) - how do we leaverage the Open Practice Library

 Meta
 ----